-It will be the responsibility of each HCS Program Supervisor/Coordinator to ensure that all secondary containers are properly labeled with a duplicate of the manufacturer's label or a department's label as noted above.
+It will be the responsibility of each department Supervisor/Coordinator to ensure that all secondary containers are properly labeled with a duplicate of the manufacturer’s label or a department’s label as noted above.

 All personnel will be trained on the “Hazard Communication Program”/”Right to Know Law” at time of initial assignment and periodically thereafter.
 Initial training will be by EH&S with additional information provided by supervisor when new equipment, chemical or other hazard is introduced into the work area.
 Supervisors are responsible to ensure employees receive and understand required training and information for site-specific hazards.

 General program information and training will be accomplished by lecture, photo slides, movie, video, literature, or combination, and will cover the contents of this program to include a review of the following (Please use this registration link for the Hazard Communication Class offered by EH&S):

-- 4. Information relating to labels, general, those used by the department and placards (see Part VI and information in appendices).
+- Information relating to labels, general, those used by the department and placards (see Part VI).

-- 5. Description of SDS and how to read, all sections (see example in appendices).
+- Description of SDS and how to read, all sections (see Part V)

-- 6. Location and availability of the written hazard communication program, SDS master and locations, and chemical listing (see Part V).
+- Location and availability of the written hazard communication program, SDS master and locations, and chemical listing (see HazCom Page).

-- 9. Methods and observation techniques use to determine the presence or release of hazardous chemicals or materials in a work area, i.e., flame or fire, smell or odor, fumes, etching, color, irritation, etc.
+- Methods and observation techniques used to determine the presence or release of hazardous chemicals or materials in a work area, i.e., flame or fire, smell or odor, fumes, etching, color, irritation, etc.

 Periodically, personnel may be required to perform non-routine work or tasks requiring the use of hazardous chemicals, materials or work in associated hazardous locations.
 The Hazcom Program Coordinator for the area will be informed about and prior to starting such projects.